ssaraff98/tegrastats_parser/README.md

 # tegrastats_parser

-A simple python algorithm to pass Tegrastats data from a log file
+A simple python algorithm to parse Tegrastats data from a log file

 Usage
 ```